ad-freiburg/esa2018-experiment/BLOGPOST.md

 Another argument I often hear is that it is an unsolvable problem.
 This always leaves me speechless.
 In their respective specialty, researchers love hard problems and sometimes work their whole life trying to make some progress.
-But when it comes to peer reviewing, the current status quo is as good as it gets?
+But when it comes to the peer-review process, the current status quo is as good as it gets?

 **Second, we need to truly accept the results of these experiments.**
 The experiments so far provide strong hints that there is a significant signal in reviews, but also a significant amount of noise and randomness.